ohoudrehbini/disaster-pipeline/README.md

 ##### Model
      - train_classifier.py: machine learning pipeline scripts to train and export a classifier
-     - classifier.pkl: output of the machine learning pipeline, i.e. a trained classifier
+     - disaster_model.pkl: output of the machine learning pipeline, i.e. a trained classifier

 ### Analysis and Results <a name="Analysis and Results"></a>